ComedicChimera/chai/docs/tutorial/01_basics/03_variables.md

 with a space between them.

 The next two arguments indicate the locations where we want it to store the values it reads in.
-In this case, we want `scanf` to store its results inside the variables `a` and `b`.
-The `&` in front of `a` and `b` denotes that we are giving `scanf` the locations of `a` and `b` rather than their values.
+In this case, we want `Scanf` to store its results inside the variables `a` and `b`.
+The `&` in front of `a` and `b` denotes that we are giving `Scanf` the locations of `a` and `b` rather than their values.

 More precisely, `&` is called the *indirection operator* it is used to create a *pointer* to a value.
 Pointers are a very important topic in Chai that we will